pyrliu/bootstrap-3-less-gulp-boilerplate/README.md

 # run gulp
 gulp watch

-#open your brower to http://localhost:8080 and start coding
+#open your browser to http://localhost:8080 and start coding
 ```

 With the commands above, you have everything to start.